ADI-Labs/density/density/Documentation.md

     ```

 ###Errors
+Parameter errors will be returned in JSON format with a string representation of the error under the field `error`.

 - Authentication
   - "No authorization token provided."
 	- No authentication token was provided with your request.
-API requests must include authentication tokens, acquired at http://density.adicu.com/auth
+API requests must include authentication tokens, acquired at http://density.adicu.com/auth.
   - "Invalid authentication token."
     - An expired or improper authentication token was used with your request.
 Ensure you're using the most recent token generated with your e-mail.